shajra/nix-project/doc/nix-usage-noflakes.md

 Note that this name we see in the results of `nix-env` is the package name, not the attribute path we used to select our packages.
 Sometimes, they are congruent, but not always.

-We can see the package name of anything we install by using `nix search` with a `--json` switch to get more details:
+We can see the package name of anything we install by using `nix search` with a `--json` option to get more details:

 ```sh
 nix --extra-experimental-features nix-command \